-Administrative burden can deter eligible individuals and families from applying for, enrolling in, or recertifying for SNAP, a program that has been shown to support healthy development during the prenatal-to-3 period.2 Cumbersome application or recertification processes for public programs can also affect state employees, who must spend additional time on paperwork, which may reduce efficiency and delay benefits for participants.
+Administrative burden can deter eligible individuals and families from applying for, enrolling in, or recertifying for SNAP, a program that has been shown to support healthy development during the prenatal-to-3 period.3 Cumbersome application or recertification processes for public programs can also affect state employees, who must spend additional time on paperwork, which may reduce efficiency and delay benefits for participants.

-SNAP is available to households with gross incomes at or below 130 percent of the Federal Poverty Level, net income less than or equal to the Federal Poverty Level, and assets below \$2,500 for households without an elderly individual or person with a disability.
+SNAP is available to households with gross incomes at or below 130 percent of the Federal Poverty Level, net income less than or equal to the Federal Poverty Level, and assets below \$2,750 for households without an elderly individual or person with a disability.
 SNAP is not targeted toward a particular subpopulation, although the majority of SNAP recipients are in households with children.
 In 2019, nearly one-quarter of all children under age 3 (22.2%) were living in households that reported receiving SNAP in the prior 12 months-totaling almost 2.5 million children.
-As of April 2022, over 21 million households were enrolled in SNAP, covering approximately 41 million people.
-Participation in SNAP among those eligible, based on federal eligibility rules, rose in recent years from 53 percent in 2001 to 85 percent in 2016, but this percentage varies considerably by state.
+As of June 2023, over 22 million households were enrolled in SNAP, covering approximately 42 million people.
+Participation in SNAP among those eligible, based on federal eligibility rules, rose in recent years from 53 percent in 2001 to 82 percent in fiscal year 2018, but varies considerably by state.